apnadkarni/blt/doc/tree.rst

   *Command* and *args* are saved and invoked whenever the tree structure is changed (according to *switches*).
-Two arguments are appended to *command* and *args* before it's invoked: the id of the node and a string representing the type of event that occured.
+Two arguments are appended to *command* and *args* before it's invoked: the ID of the node and a string representing the type of event that occured.
 One of more switches can be set to indicate the events that are of interest.  *Switches* may be any of the following.